Translate

 8.

-I meet all the eligibility criteria for an SRG, except that I have never received a Sylff fellowship.
+I meet most of the eligibility criteria for an SRG, but I’ve never received a Sylff fellowship.
 Can I apply?

 8.